 Connect Digitally with Loved Ones Whether it’s Facetime, or good old fashioned phone calls, let your kids connect with extended family they are isolated from, or perhaps even a brief virtual playdate with their BFF.
 Let them share their day and see some friendly faces besides mom and dad.
 It’s also a good time to check in on the most susceptible population, the elderly, making sure grandparents, aunts and uncles are safe and have what they need.

 It’s important not to display any anxiety or concerns you may be feeling towards your kids, but to also provide open dialogue for any of their questions or concerns.

 Find a balance of helping them feel safe and keeping them mindful of other’s safety.

-Remember to enjoy this extra quality time with your family.
 This deeper connection is needed in our ever too busy lifestyles, and can foster and develop some amazing new connections and skills for your little one.
 Families lived much more isolated lives for centuries, we have lost the connections those families once had.
 Soon things will go back to normal and we can distract ourselves with all of our regular to dos, this won’t last forever.
 Take each day one at a time, hour by hour, moment by moment, and do what works best for you and your family.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.